heutelbeck/sapl-policy-engine/sapl-documentation/6_1_HTTPApi.md

 - URL: `{baseURL}/decide`
 - Body: An authorization subscription JSON object
-- Produces: `application/x-ndjson` (streaming)
+- Produces: `text/event-stream` (Server-Sent Events)
 - Behavior: Returns an initial decision, then pushes updated decisions whenever policies, attributes, or conditions change.
+Each decision is a JSON object in the `data` field of an SSE event.
+The server may send SSE comment events (`: keep-alive`) to keep the connection alive.
 The client must close the connection to stop receiving updates.

 #### Decide Once (One-Shot)